-Injuries to the shoulder can occur from trauma and/or overuse (daily life).
-In addition, general aging makes the shoulder susceptible to injury (not as resilient to the wear and tear of daily life).
+Injuries to joints can occur from trauma and/or overuse (daily life).
+In addition, general aging makes the joints susceptible to injury (not as resilient to the wear and tear of daily life).
 As one ages, it is common that there is a weaker inflammatory reaction and a diminished capacity to heal after injury.

 The other type of injury is a traumatic injury, which is caused by macro-trauma.
-A specific incident causes the person to stop what they are doing, secondary to pain or dysfunction.
-During macro-trauma, there are increased forces (commonly compression, shearing, and/or tensile) placed upon the shoulder.
-The person feels an immediate onset of pain and dysfunction in the shoulder.
+A specific, focal incident causes the person to stop what they are doing, secondary to pain or dysfunction.
+During macro-trauma, there are increased forces (commonly compression, shearing, and/or tensile) placed upon the joints.
+The person feels an immediate onset of pain and dysfunction in the joints.
+There are several mechanisms of macro-trauma to the upper extremities, including but not limited to:

 In general, soft tissue or bone damage from macrotrauma can lead to increased bleeding within a joint and/or around a joint.
-During trauma to the shoulder it is common that the soft tissues (ligaments, tendons, muscles or connective tissues) get bruised, stretched, partially torn or completely torn.
+During bodily trauma it is common that the soft tissues (ligaments, tendons, muscles or connective tissues) get bruised, stretched, partially torn or completely torn.
 At times, the surrounding joints can get bruised, damaged, stretched out, or the tissues that hold the joint together (ligaments) can get torn.
 In addition, fractures (breaks) of the bones come from a traumatic event or from overuse.
-In the shoulder, they are the acromion, clavicle, or humerus bones.
+In the upper extremities, they are the acromion, clavicle, humerus, radius, ulna, wrist carpal bones, or bones in the hand.
+In the lower extremities, they are the acetabulum, femur, patella, tibia, fibula, talus, calcaneus, or other bones in the foot.

 No patient exactly follows a textbook.
 The reaction of the body to trauma is different for everyone.
 Everyone tolerates and perceives pain differently.
 The amount of scar tissue formed after trauma is different for different people.
 The injured person’s tolerance of and progress at physical therapy are varied.
 With the passage of time and active physical therapy, if the patient fails to regain function and diminish pain, then surgery is warranted.